thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-In these cases, we can't use the `String` or `Boolean` type, as this would set a default value for place where we ask for dependencies of these types.
+In these cases, we can't use the `String` or `Boolean` type, as this would set a default value for places where we ask for dependencies of these types.
 In addition, we really don't want to introduce a new type just to represent these values.

 That's where string tokens come into play.
-They allows us to make objects available via DI without introducing an actual type:
+They allow us to make objects available via DI without introducing an actual type:

 {% highlight js %}
 {% raw %}